 Cindy Tapper is the associate director of resource development.
 Prior to joining NIJC, Cindy served as the assistant director of trustee engagement and communications for the University of Chicago.
 Cindy has a broad range of communications and development experience, having worked with many Chicago-based companies and organizations, including the Chicago Lawyers’ Committee for Civil Rights Under Law where she managed the agency’s fundraising, outreach and external affairs efforts.
 She is a 2014 Fellow with the Association of Fundraising Professionals and a board member with Chicago Women in Philanthropy.
 She holds a BA in Journalism and Mass Communication, as well as a M.S. in Public Service Management from DePaul University.

-Angelicca Telles is a paralegal with the Immigrant Legal Defense (ILD) Project and the Immigration Court Helpdesk.
+Angelicca Telles is a DOJ Accredited Representative with the Immigrant Legal Defense (ILD) Project and the Immigration Court Helpdesk.
 Prior to joining NIJC’s staff, Angelicca served as an intern with the ILD Project through AVODAH, a year-long service program.
 Angelicca studied abroad in Rabat, Morocco, where she conducted an independent project on non-government organizations and survivors of sexual assault in Morocco.
 She has interned with Women Employed, a nonprofit devoted to women’s economic equity in Chicago, and currently serves as a board member for the Farther Foundation.
 She graduated from Pomona College in 2015 with a dual bachelor’s degree in history and gender and women’s studies.

 Trisha K. Teofilo Olave is a senior legal supervisor for NIJC’s Immigrant Legal Defense project.
 Prior to joining NIJC, Trisha was a BIA-Accredited representative at World Relief-Chicago and Catholic Charities of the Archdiocese of Galveston-Houston.
 While at Catholic Charities, she supervised the Crime Victims Program, was the Violence Against Women Act (VAWA) coordinator and the pro bono coordinator.
 Trisha also worked as the senior legal assistant for a private immigration firm.
 She has participated in the VAWA/U Visa collaborative in Chicago since 2005.
 Trisha graduated magna cum laude from Loyola University Chicago with an honors bachelor of arts degree in political science and minors in Spanish and international studies.